+ Reply to Thread

 jeep cherokee runs hot,

-jeep liberty running hot after new radiator and thermostat,
+jeep cherokee still running hot after replacing thermostat,

 what can i do to make 88 cherokee run cooler,